ofenbach/catengine/README.md

 # catengine developer edition 😼
 Welcome to the developer-branch!
 From here you can check out some of the new features that aren't available yet.
-It is not recommenced to use this version in your release apps, as there will be bugs.

 See full changelog: engine/main/MainActivity.java

 # new features 💪
 The update is done!
-I am working on bugfixes, stabilization etc. for the release.
+Release coming soon.
 + gravity support ✅
 + save support ✅
 + sprite support ✅
-+ automatic positions (resolution independent) ✅
++ automatic positions ✅
 + better touch functions ✅
-+ improved github doc ✅
++ improved codestyle ✅

 # guide 📖
 1. Download the engine folder.